haziqhelmi/song-seeker/README.md

 2. flutter pub get

 ### B
-1. VSCode: Run the app with the provided launch.json in release or debug mode
+1. VSCode: Run the app with the provided `launch.json` in debug or release mode